Snowflake-Labs/terraform-provider-snowflake/docs/resources/cortex_search_service.md

 ### Optional

-- `attributes` (List of String) Specifies the list of columns in the base table to enable filtering on when issuing queries to the service.
+- `attributes` (Set of String) Specifies the list of columns in the base table to enable filtering on when issuing queries to the service.
 - `comment` (String) Specifies a comment for the Cortex search service.

 ### Read-Only